wadey/rabbithole/README.md

 ## How to run

-You can run with any NodeJS server launcher.
+`app.js` exports a Server instance, so you can run it with any NodeJS server launcher.
 I like to use [spark](http://github.com/senchalabs/spark).
 To start on port 8165:

     spark -p 8165